Evan Longoria Player Props: Diamondbacks vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Royals pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- Royals pitchers combine to give up the third-most home runs in baseball (34 total, 1.5 per game).
+- Royals pitchers combine to surrender 34 total home runs at a rate of 1.4 per game (to rank 25th in baseball).

-- The Royals are sending Keller (2-2) to the mound for his fifth start of the season.
-He is 2-2 with a 3.00 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- Yarbrough takes the mound for his first start of the season for the Royals.

-- In his last time out on Tuesday, the righty went four innings against the Texas Rangers, giving up three earned runs while surrendering three hits.
+- The 31-year-old left-hander has pitched in relief seven times this season.

 © 2023 Data Skrive.
 All rights reserved.